QuanNghiem/SQLCompiler/README.md

 # SQLCompiler
 Automatic Compiler for SQLite using text files.
+Made for University of Washington Bothell CSS 475 Database System course.

 ## How to use
 - Give the program the path to the sqlite3.exe by clicking the button.